topjohnwu/Magisk/docs/install.md

 - **(Recovery Key Combo) → (Splash screen) → (Long press volume up) → (Recovery Mode)**

 (Note: You **CANNOT** use custom recoveries to install or upgrade Magisk in this case!!)
-(Note: In Android version 11 and above, you have to have your phone conncted to a computer to start into recovery, and therefore also to start into Magsik!)
+(Note: Newer versions of Android (reportedly version 11 and above), do not allow to boot into Recovery mode the known way.
+To do so, you have to have your phone connected to a computer **and** hold the recovery button combination to start into recovery, (and therefore now to start into Magisk)!)

 ## Samsung (System-as-root)